Kathy Valentine: Early life

 Valentine was born on January 7, 1959, in Austin, Texas, an only child who was raised by her single mother, an English expatriate.
 In 9th grade she began playing guitar after she moved from public school to an alternative school called Greenbriar.
 In 1973, while visiting England with her mother, she happened to see Suzi Quatro on Top Of The Pops, and said it "blew her mind".
 It had never occurred to her that a woman could be a rock star.

-She returned to Austin, got an electric guitar and amp, and began looking for bandmates.
+She returned to Austin, got an electric guitar and amplifier, and began looking for bandmates.
 She credits the Austin music scene for her diverse musical roots, in particular Jimmie Vaughan and The Fabulous Thunderbirds, as well as Texas icon Doug Sahm who let her onstage to sit in with his band on the Chuck Berry song "Carol".

-In 1975, on a subsequent family visit to London with her mother, she answered an ad in Melody Maker and joined the fledgling Girlschool.
+In 1975, on a subsequent family visit to London with her mother, she answered an advertisement in Melody Maker and joined the fledgling Girlschool.
 She missed a gig due to illness and was replaced by Kelly Johnson, with whom she would later work.
 Inspired by the punk scene and bands like the Ramones and Blondie, Valentine returned to Austin and formed the punk band the Violators, alongside Carla Olson, Jesse Sublett and Marilyn Dean.
 The band played at Raul's, Austin's first punk club, in February 1978.

 In late 1978, aged 19, Valentine moved to Los Angeles and co-founded the Textones with Carla Olson.
 The Textones released two singles, including an unreleased Tom Petty song, before Valentine left the band in 1980.
-During her time in the Textones, Phil Seymour recorded "We Don't Get Along", a song she'd written.
-The Go-Go's would later record this song as well as other songs she'd written during the Textones period, such as "Vacation" and "Can't Stop The World".
+During her time in the Textones, Phil Seymour recorded "We Don't Get Along", a song she had written.
+The Go-Go's would later record this song as well as other songs she had written during the Textones period, such as "Vacation" and "Can't Stop The World".